top of page

 Change is crucial, and Sylvain Filippi, managing director of Envision Racing, leads this effort from Silverstone.
 His goal is for all cars to run on 100% sustainably fueled hybrids.
 "By 2025, we aim to introduce a carbon-neutral, sustainably fueled hybrid engine that maintains power and speed," he states.
 Filippi is working to reduce carbon emissions and is in discussions with fuel companies to boost production for sports and broader uses.
 Lewis Hamilton supports this initiative, advocating for environmental change.
 Sebastien Vettel agrees, urging F1 to use its resources for a greener future.
 By 2030, F1 aims to achieve a net-zero carbon footprint, addressing the approximately 250,000 tons of carbon emissions produced annually.

-Is Formula E the future of motor racing?
+Is Formula E the Future of Motor Racing?

-Formula E, which was introduced in 2014, focuses on electric transport and serves as a testing ground for the development of sustainable solutions in the sector.
+Formula E, introduced in 2014, focuses on electric transport and serves as a testing ground for the development of sustainable solutions in the sector.
 This has led to technological and ecological advancements, featuring cars that run on biofuel made from vegetable oil (the same type of oil used for frying food) when the electric grid is unavailable.
 After each race, the batteries and tires are recycled.

 Formula E showcases advancements in battery efficiency and energy recovery, proving that high performance and sustainability can coexist.
 Races on temporary street circuits in major cities engage urban populations, fostering environmentally conscious racing enthusiasts.
 Formula E provides ecological benefits and serves as a testing ground for automotive manufacturers investing in electric technology.
 Companies use the series to develop and refine electric vehicle technologies in a competitive environment, resulting in more efficient products available to consumers and accelerating the mainstream adoption of electric vehicles.

 All Formula E teams contribute to a more ecological approach and seek environmental certification.
-Transport remains a major concern, as it accounts for the majority (75%) of the sport's CO2 emissions.
+Transport remains a major concern, as it accounts for 75% of the sport's CO2 emissions.
 Formula E has partnered with DHL to explore more environmentally friendly logistics solutions, including an optimised race calendar, adopting a multimodal approach that favours using rail and road transport, and using city-based racetracks to reduce spectator travel.
-These initiatives have been proven successful, with Formula E achieving ISO 20121 certification (a voluntary international standard for sustainable management).
+These initiatives have proven successful, with Formula E achieving ISO 20121 certification (a voluntary international standard for sustainable management).
 This progress encourages the FIA to continue its sustainability strategy.

 The fan experience in Formula E is evolving with the integration of digital technology and interactive elements.
 Fans can engage with teams in real-time through mobile apps, gaining insights into team and driver strategies.
 This interaction adds value to the spectator experience and fosters a more connected and informed community.
 Formula E's focus on sustainability, technological innovation, and fan engagement may define the future of motor racing.
 As motorsport confronts climate change and the growing demand for greener alternatives, Formula E's success could inspire a broader industry shift.

 There are several ways to make motorsports more sustainable.
 One approach is to promote electric vehicles, which have zero emissions and use renewable energy.
 Electric car racing is already gaining popularity and is expected to continue growing.
-Another approach is to reduce the environmental footprint of motorsport events by minimising waste, promoting carpooling and public transportation, and utilising renewable energy sources.
-Motorsports organisations can also work with local communities to minimise environmental impact and educate the public.
+Another approach focuses on reducing the environmental footprint of motorsport events by minimising waste, encouraging carpooling and public transportation, and utilising renewable energy sources.

 In my view, Formula E embodies the future of motor racing.
 This format is becoming increasingly popular, and I believe Formula One will follow this path within the next decade.
 Certainly, motor racing has the potential to become environmentally friendly in the near future.